mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 A few days later, Dan said there was another issue.
 I wasn't using CSS utility classes.
 Like a caveman, I was still assigning my own CSS classes to page elements and then defining style rules like `margin: 1rem`.
 What I should be doing instead, Dan said, was to use Bootstrap's utility classes like `m-3`.
 That way, the styles would respect the theme.
 It should only be a few days of work, though.

 Weeks went by and they kept working on refactoring the theme.
-Because WebAgency didn't report their hours until the end of the month, I couldn't tell if we'd burned two hours on this work or 30.
+Because WebAgency of how WebAgency reported their hours, I couldn't tell if this work was taking 40 hours or 4 hours.
 At the end of the month, the final hours breakdown gave me my answer.

-The "one-week task" of replacing the Bootstrap theme ultimately took five weeks for a total cost of $6.1k.
+The "one-week" task of replacing the Bootstrap theme ultimately took 38 hours over five weeks for a total cost of $6.1k.

 {{<gallery caption="Before and after five weeks and $6.1k of web development">}}
 {{<img src="before-theme.png" hasBorder="true">}}